-Action 8: Pursue corrective actions against tax delinguent, and acquire foreclosed properties.
+Action 8: Pursue corrective actions against tax delinquent, and acquire foreclosed properties. parcels, put vacant land back to economic use, and facilitate municipal projects.

-When tax delinguent and foreclosed properties fall into abandonment, they become an eyesore and negatively impact nearby property values.
+When tax delinquent and foreclosed properties fall into abandonment, they become an eyesore and negatively impact nearby property values.
 Collaborate with the Franklin County Treasurer's Office to identify abandoned and vacant parcels with overdue taxes to pursue corrective action.

-Lot Acquisition and Master Site Planning

-The vacant and underutilized lots in Urbancrest are an opportunity for the Village to assemble properties for master planning.
+Coordinate with Franklin County and the county land bank, COCIC, to strategically acquire Lot Acquisition and Master Site Planning The vacant and underutilized lots in Urbancrest are an opportunity for the Village to assemble properties for master planning.
 A master plan is a comprehensive approach to site planning that involves a large land area and includes infrastructure and other improvements to accommodate the development.
 Master plans frequently involve community input to guide the project's land uses, building form and function, and integration with the greater landscape.
 Facilitating a master plan development provides the Village and its residents more influence to create a community-serving development.
 Collaborate with the Central Ohio Community Improvement Corporation, the county land bank, to assemble properties for master planning.
 The Neighborhood Design Center created several conceptual development plans to demonstrate how a master-planned project results in a well-coordinated development pattern.